-Also of interest: Lots of squirrels and chipmunks in the park gathering acorns.Last updated: September 16, 2014
+Also of interest: Squirrels are busy gathering acorns and chipmunks are chirping in the trees.Last updated: September 23, 2014

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.